linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 == Description ==

-Conditional Blocks empowers you to create unique, dynamic content for your visitors and customers in the WordPress Block Editor.
-Effortlessly control the visibility of individual blocks, grouped blocks, nested blocks, and even reusable blocks - all without writing a single line of code.
+Conditional Blocks is a powerful, no-code plugin that allows you to control the visibility of any WordPress blocks with advanced visibility control.
+Ideal for membership sites, responsive designs, and more, it offers you the ability to effortlessly manage content block and widget visibility without writing code.

 Full Site Editing (FSE) support and works with the new Site Editor ensuring Conditional Blocks will remain powerful and versatile as WordPress evolves.

-## Why use Conditional Blocks?
+## Features

-* **No coding required:** Easily manage block visibility without writing a single line of code, perfect for users of all skill levels.
+* **No-coding required:** Manage block visibility without writing a single line of code.
+Ideal for users of all skill levels.
-* **Improve user experience:** Personalize and tailor your website content according to visitor characteristics such as user role, device type, or location.
+* **Improved user experience:** Personalize your website content based on visitor characteristics such as user role, device type, or location.
-* **Enhance content strategy:** Schedule content, restrict access, and experiment with different variations to optimize your content for your audience.
+* **Enhanced content strategy:** Schedule content, restrict access, and experiment with different variations to optimize your content for your audience.
-* **Optimize site performance:** Reduce page loading time and improve user experience by hiding unnecessary or irrelevant content on specific devices or for specific users.
+* **Optimized site performance:** Reduce page load time by hiding unnecessary or irrelevant content on specific devices or for specific users.
-* **Increase conversions:** Display targeted promotions or call-to-actions (CTAs) to your audience, leading to higher conversion rates.
+* **Increased conversions:** Target promotions or CTAs to your audience, leading to higher conversion rates.
-* **Future-proof your site:** With Full Site Editing (FSE) support planned, Conditional Blocks will remain a powerful and versatile tool for managing your site's block visibility as WordPress continues to evolve.
+* **Future-proof your site:** With WordPress Full Site Editing (FSE) support, Conditional Blocks will remain a powerful and versatile tool for managing your site's block visibility as WordPress continues to evolve.

 By incorporating Conditional Blocks into your WordPress site, you can effortlessly create dynamic, responsive, and personalized content that increases user engagement and improves overall site performance.

-## What can Conditional Blocks do?
+## What Can Conditional Blocks Do?

-With a simple and intuitive interface, Conditional Blocks makes it easy to control the visibility of any block in just a few clicks.
-Some use cases for conditional content in WordPress include:
+Conditional Blocks offers a simple and intuitive interface for controlling the visibility of any block in just a few clicks.
+Use cases for conditional content in WordPress include:

-Included condition types in the free version:

-* Create [Custom Visibility Conditions](https://conditionalblocks.com/docs/developer/custom-conditions/?utm_source=wporg&utm_medium=referral&utm_campaign=readme) for WordPress Blocks, such as user roles or membership levels.
+* **Developer Focused:** Create [Custom Visibility Conditions](https://conditionalblocks.com/docs/developer/custom-conditions/?utm_source=wporg&utm_medium=referral&utm_campaign=readme) for WordPress Blocks, such as user roles or membership levels.
-* Hide blocks from everyone with the "Lockdown" condition, perfect for preparing new content or working on drafts.
+* **Lockdown condition:** Hide blocks from everyone, perfect for preparing new content or working on drafts.
-* Display content exclusively for logged-in or logged-out users, ideal for membership site content.
+* **Exclusive content for user types:** Display content exclusively for logged-in or logged-out users, ideal for membership site content.
-* Control block visibility on mobile, tablet, and desktop screens for responsive designs.
+* **Responsive designs:** Control block visibility on mobile, tablet, and desktop screens for responsive designs.
-* Customize screen sizes and breakpoints to match your theme.

 Conditional Blocks seamlessly integrate with the new WordPress block widgets and FSE themes, enabling you to create conditional widgets in sidebars using any built-in visibility logic.